dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2001.md

 An add-in can be edited just like any other workbook.
 You can edit the XLAM file

-directly (you don’t need to work with the original XLSM version) by following these steps:
+directly (you don't need to work with the original XLSM version) by following these steps:

-1. Open your XLAM file, if it’s not already open.
+1. Open your XLAM file, if it's not already open.

 2. Activate the VBE.

-3. Double-click the project’s name in the Project window.
+3. Double-click the project's name in the Project window.

-If you protected the code, you’re prompted for the password.
+If you protected the code, you're prompted for the password.

 4. Enter your password, and click OK.